MaxTomahawk/leibgame/README.md

 - Mountains!
 - Progress bar and Version number to make sure you are on the latest version!
 - Equalized the diversity quota by adding a second character to leib weissman's universe!
 - New and improved Castle of Willem!
+- Donation option

 # Images